 Genre

-Whatever the stylistic approach to the theme, submissions should reach for insights on love that extend beyond subjective experience or simply perform cultural critique.
+Whatever the stylistic approach to the theme, submissions should reach for insights that extend beyond subjective experience or simply perform cultural critique.

 Blended genre essays, as well as reviews of books or media related to the theme, are welcome.
 If you are considering writing a review, please query us about the book or media first.
 In that query, be sure to explain in detail how the artifact under review is relevant to the issue’s theme.